 1. Facility Management

 Energy management in commercial spaces involves steps to reduce electrical energy consumption costs, but without compromising the quality of work.
-This also makes energy management a part of the facility management process.

 2. Energy Management in Logistics Operations & Transportation